Sun-Licheng/WSeg-MVSNet/README.md

 cd WSeg-MVSNet
 ```

-The code is tested with Python == 3.7, PyTorch == 1.8.10 and CUDA == 11.3 on NVIDIA GeForce RTX A6000.
+The code is tested with Python == 3.7, PyTorch == 1.8.10 and CUDA == 11.3 on NVIDIA Quadro P5000.
 We recommend you to use [anaconda](https://www.anaconda.com/) to manage dependencies.
 You may need to change the torch and cuda version in the `requirements.txt` according to your computer.
 ```
 conda create -n WSeg-MVSNet python=3.7 conda activate WSeg-MVSNet